 There is parking available at the course venue.
 The exact course location address will be provided on confirmation of course booking.

 Vegetarians and vegans can be catered for, provided you let me know on booking.
 If you have any special dietary needs or food allergies, you must tell me on booking so I can check if I can cater for you.

 Who’s it for?

 As well as adults, young people of 12 to 17 can participate and must be accompanied by an adult.
-This particular route is not suitable for wheelchairs, although I hope to offer some courses in future which are.
+This particular route is not suitable for wheelchairs.

-Because of the cooking element, I’m afraid dogs are not allowed on this particular course.
+Because of the cooking element, I’m afraid dogs are not allowed on these particular courses.

 All my courses are subject to Terms & Conditions which I email with payment details before purchase.
 By submitting a booking and attending a course, you agree to my Terms & Conditions.